abrampers/PRO-BOOK/README.md

 public function getReviews($book_id) #Get list of reviews by bookId,
 ```
 ### jQowi
 This library tries to solve much of the same problems as what jQuery is trying to solve--hence the name resemblance--by simplifying DOM element selection and AJAX request handling.
-We implemented jQowi as a simple wrapper for `Document.querySelector()` and `XMLHttpRequest` by profiding a simple and clear API.
+We implemented jQowi as a simple wrapper for `Document.querySelector()` and `XMLHttpRequest` by providing simple and clear APIs.

 #### DOM Element Selection
 ```javascript